Diagonal Linear Networks and the Lasso Regularization Path: The u squared case --- statement of the results

-\paragraph{Setting.}In this section, we state an alternative version of the results of this paper, in the case where the regressor $\var$ is parametrized as $\var = u^2 = u \circ u$ instead of $\var = u \circ v$.
-This study is less directly related to simplified models of neural networks, and has the disadvantage of constraining the sign of $\var$, but it enables an elegant theory.
+\paragraph*{Setting.}In this section, we state an alternative version of the results of this paper, in the case where the regressor $\var$ is parametrized as $\var = u^2 = u \circ u$ instead of $\var = u \circ v$.
+It could be seen as a weight-tied version of DLNs where we impose the same weights in the two layers: $u=v$.
+Actually, this weight-tied model of neural networks is not of direct interest, and it has the advantage of constraining the sign of $\var$.
+However, it enables a more elegant theory.
 Moreover, as we discuss in Section~\ref{sec:uv-proof}, the case $\var = u \circ v$ can be reduced to the case $\var = u^2$, thus in fact the bulk of the theory is contained in this case, and the case $\var = u \circ v$ follows as corollaries.